bkhan98/eng110_devops/README.md

 ## Why DevOps?

 It bridges the gap between Development and Operations.
 Help the company teams collaborate.
-It avoids blame-culture which is why it came in existence.
+It avoids blame-culture which is why it came into existence.
 FASTER RELEASE OF SOFTWARE IS THE KEY BENEFIT OF DevOps.
 Companies opt for DevOps because it removes the wall between development and operations team, thus enabling faster development of new projects whilst making it easier to maintain existing deployments.
 Give example of TDD for which you have a knowledge but operations might not.